THC Withdrawal & Detoxing

 Common THC Withdrawal Symptoms

-Your symptoms will always depend on your individual level of dependency.
+Symptoms can vary from person to person, and how regularly you use THC or cannabis can also be a determining factor.
 A person who only smokes once or twice a week will only have mild symptoms when compared to someone who uses cannabis every day.
 Some of the most common psychological withdrawal symptoms you might experience include:

 - Mood Swings